JessiYang0/Spatial-Temporal-Attention-Model/README.md

 📍 Therefore, they proposed ProbSparse attention Zhou et al. [[2]](https://ojs.aaai.org/index.php/AAAI/article/view/17325) to address this problem by computing a limited selection of similarity scores from a sequence rather than all possible pairs.

 📍 the use of memory and space in the self-attention mechanism would decrease.

+## Spatial and Temporal Convolution Block
+* multivariate time series data can be characterized by high spatial-temporal dependency attributes.
+The data used in this thesis include the forecast sequence T, and many variables are involved in each time step.

+* To capture the spatial dependence and the temporal dependence, we use two 1D convolutions with a proper stride and padding in parallel to summarize the sequence information.
+  * Spatial convolution: The filters of size 1×k are used to capture the spatial information pattern of all time steps, where k is the kernel size.
+Once the convolution process is completed, a vector of size 1×T is produced using the kernel to advance over time steps.
+Given nq filters, the output matrix Hq is of size nq × T by concatenating all the filters along the first dimension
+  * Temporal convolution: use a 1D convolution in parallel to model local temporal patterns.
+The input matrix of the previous layer is transposed for the temporal dependencies, and the filters are of the size 1 × k filters.

 * Time series decomposition